About us

 Support work training

 After volunteering for a period of time, some people express an interest in training to become support workers.
-Kairos supports individuals in their studies for the Diploma in Health and Social Care (level 3), which is monitored by external examiners and supervised by Kairos management.
+Kairos has supported individuals in their studies for the Diploma in Health and Social Care (level 3), which is monitored by external examiners and supervised by Kairos management.

 Student placements